 More info: http://grandclassicgrooming.com/

 Seeing several waxes in the front and some lanolin predicts it’s gonna have some good strength.
-Jay also added healthy oils and butters.
-In fact, every ingredient in there is good for hair and skin.
-The fragrance oils serve the nose.
+Jay added a few healthy oils and butters.
+In fact, every ingredient in there is good for your hair and skin.